Do You Know the Difference Between a

 - Trustee powers

-Join us and our President, Philip Kavesh, nationally renowned expert on drafting IRA Beneficiary Trusts and creator of the PLR-approved IRA Inheritance Trust® on Wednesday, May 31st, 2017 at 9am Pacific Time (12pm Eastern Time) for a special 90-minute teleconference entitled, “The Traps & Tricks of Drafting IRA Beneficiary Trusts”.
+Join us and our President, Philip Kavesh, nationally renowned expert on drafting IRA Beneficiary Trusts and creator of the PLR-approved IRA Inheritance Trust® for a special 90-minute presentation entitled, “The Traps & Tricks of Drafting IRA Beneficiary Trusts”.

 Phil will not only address the above technical issues and traps, but he will also teach you: